aapp1420/BERT-analysis/README.md

   * **MaximumExplainableVariance_function(... , layer_index)**:

   return maximum explainable variance of each layer

+  "You also need to output the anisotropy adjust version of three metric"

 ## Step 4 Plot the corresponding figure of each definition for both pretrained embeddings and finetuned embeddings and save picture in bert/picture